• Skip to primary navigation

 The pattern for this crochet dog bandana is also available as a print-friendly, styled, and advertisement-free PDF file.
 You can get it from my ETSY shop.
 Free pattern is below.

-Add this pattern to your Ravelry library!
+You can add this crochet dog bandana pattern to your Ravelry library HERE.

 Abbreviations: